Fence Quote Template for Residential and Commercial Projects

 How do I quote a fencing job?

 Start by measuring the total linear feet of fence needed and note the height.
 Calculate materials: posts (every 6-8 feet), panels or boards, concrete bags (2-3 per post), gates, and hardware.
-Estimate labor hours based on terrain difficulty - flat yards take 8-12 hours per 100 linear feet, while sloped or rocky ground takes longer.
+Estimate labor hours based on terrain difficulty: flat yards take 8-12 hours per 100 linear feet, while sloped or rocky ground takes longer.
 Add costs for removing old fencing if required.
 Include permit fees if applicable.
 Price materials at cost plus markup, and labor at your hourly rate.
 Our template calculates everything automatically once you enter the measurements.

 How to calculate a fence cost?

 Fence costs depend on linear footage, height, and material type.
 Average pricing: chain link runs $8-$15 per linear foot installed, wood privacy fence costs $15-$30 per foot, vinyl fencing ranges $20-$40 per foot, and aluminum or metal panels cost $25-$50+ per foot.
 Calculate total linear feet needed, multiply by material cost per foot, add gate costs ($150-$600 each), include labor (typically 40-60% of total project cost), and add removal fees if taking down old fence ($3-$5 per linear foot).
-Always measure the property and check for obstacles like slopes, rocks, or tree roots that increases labor time.
+Always measure the property and check for obstacles like slopes, rocks, or tree roots that increase labor time.

 What should I include in a fence quote?